 If you are an unregulated finance broker who is worried about an impending fine or penalty, the advice is the same we would give to any company experiencing financial difficulties which is to contact a business rescue expert as soon as possible.
 A licensed insolvency practitioner will be able to talk you through your current situation and explain the impact any impending fines are likely to have on your company’s financials.

 We will be able to ascertain your company’s capacity for paying any compensation owed, and from there help you understand the options open to you and your company.
 This may involve a formal restructuring of your liabilities through a Company Voluntary Arrangement (CVA), information negotiations with creditors, or if the company is no longer a viable entity we can help facilitate an orderly wind down via a Creditors’ Voluntary Liquidation (CVL).

-Call our team today on 0800 644 6080 to arrange a free no-obligation initial consultation with a licensed insolvency practitioner.
-With 100 offices across the country you are never far from expert help and advice.
+Call our team today to arrange a free no-obligation initial consultation with a licensed insolvency practitioner.
+With over 100 offices you are never far from expert help and advice.